softlinkprotocol/curve-docs/docs/dao-ownership.rst

     * ``PoolProxy``: Admin functionality for :ref:`exchange contracts<exchange-pools>`
     * ``GaugeProxy``: Admin functionality for :ref:`liquidity gauges<dao-gauges>`

-Deployment addresses can be found in the :ref:`addresses reference<addresses-dao>` section of the documentation.
+The DAO is capable of replacing the ownership proxies via a vote.
+Deployment addresses for the current contracts can be found in the :ref:`addresses reference<addresses-dao>` section of the documentation.

 .. _dao-ownership-agents: